finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // PortfoliosApi apiInstance = apiFactory.build(PortfoliosApi.class);

         PortfoliosApi apiInstance = ApiFactoryBuilder.build(fileName).build(PortfoliosApi.class);
         String scope = "scope_example"; // String | The scope of the Quote Access Metadata Rule to retrieve.
         String code = "code_example"; // String | Portfolio code